pavoltravnik/maxims-of-law/maxims-of-law.md

 Tout ce que la loi ne defend pas est permis.
 Everything is permitted, which is not forbidden by law.

-Tonte exception non surveill e tend prendre la place du principe.
+Tonte exception non surveillee tend a prendre la place du principe.
 Every exception not watched tends to assume the place of the principle.

 Tractent fabrilia fabri.
 Let smiths perform the work of smiths.
 3 Co.
 Epist.